Viscoelasticity of suspension of red blood cells under oscillatory shear flow: INTRODUCTION

-Some numerical analyses of (semi-)dilute or jammed particle suspensions under oscillatory shear flow have been reported recently, e.g., rigid spherical particles at finite inertia~\citep{Villone2019, Villone2021}, soft particle glasses~\citep{Khabaz2018}, bubbles~\citep{Lin2019}, and spherical capsule in dilute condition~\citep{Matsunaga2020}.
-The recent theoretical work by~\cite{Armstrong2018} compared viscoelastic moduli obtained with several viscoelastic(-thixotropic) models and laboratory measurements under oscillatory shear flow. \cite{Matsunaga2020} systematically investigated the effect of viscosity ratio on the viscoelastic character of capsule suspension for a wide rage of oscillatory shear rate frequencies.
-By employing continuum modeling, in particular the Oldroyd 8-constant framework, \cite{Saengow2019} assessed the non-Newtonian character of human blood under uni-directional large-amplitude oscillatory shear (LAOS) flow, which is generated by superposing LAOS onto a steady shear flow.
+As regards the role of deformability, Frohlich and Sack~\cite{Frohlich1946} were the first to investigate a suspension of Hookean elastic spheres and reported a linearized Oldroyd-type constitutive equation derived to relate the macroscopic extensional stress and the strain rate.
+Oldroyd~\cite{Oldroyd1953} reported that a suspension of Newtonian droplets in another Newtonian liquid exhibits viscoelastic behavior with an Oldroyd-type constitutive relation.
+The rheological behavior of such suspensions is similar to that of a suspension of elastic particles in a Newtonian fluid.
+Based on the coupled solutions for the flow field around the particle and the deformation of the particle, both analytical and numerical approaches have been applied to investigate the dilute suspension rheology, especially under steady shear flow~\citep{Barthes-Biesel1980, Goddard1967, Misbah2006, Roscoe1967}.
+Among others, Goddard and Miller\cite{Goddard1967} derived constitutive equations for the rheological behavior of a suspension of slightly deformed viscoelastic spheres in the dilute limit.
+Misbah~\cite{Misbah2006} derived equations which describe the vesicle orientation in the flow and its shape evolution, and outlined a rheological law for a dilute vesicle suspension.
+Along with these analytical and numerical studies, recent computer simulation approaches have successfully been used to investigate rheological properties of a dilute and semi-dilute suspension of deformable particles in steady shear flow, e.g., elastic initially spherical particles~\citep{Gao2011, Rosti_Brandt_Mitra2018, Rosti_Brandt2018} and capsule~\citep{Omori2014}.
+Numerical analyses of semi-dilute and jammed particle suspensions under oscillatory shear flow have been reported recently, e.g., rigid spherical particles at finite inertia~\citep{Villone2021}, soft particle glasses~\citep{Khabaz2018}, viscoelastic particles~\citep{Kammer2020}, bubbles~\citep{Lin2019}, vesicles~\citep{Farutin2012}, and spherical capsule in dilute condition~\citep{Matsunaga2020}.
+The recent theoretical work by Armstrong \textit{et al.}~\cite{Armstrong2018} compared viscoelastic moduli obtained with several viscoelastic(-thixotropic) models and laboratory measurements under oscillatory shear flow. \citet{Matsunaga2020} systematically investigated the effect of viscosity ratio on the viscoelastic character of capsule suspension for a wide range of oscillatory shear rate frequencies.
+By employing continuum modeling, in particular the Oldroyd 8-constant framework, Saengow \textit{et al.}~\cite{Saengow2019} assessed the non-Newtonian character of human blood under uni-directional large-amplitude oscillatory shear (LAOS) flow, which is generated by superposing LAOS onto a steady shear flow.
 Clarifying the cellular-scale dynamics under oscillatory flow allows us to build precise continuum models of suspensions~\citep{Oldroyd1958, Anand2013, Alves2021}, and may lead us to novel biomedical applications~\citep{Mutlu2018}, such as phenotype cell screening, and circulating tumor cell isolation in a chip~\citep{Martel2014}.
 However, this can be achieved only after fully grasping the effect of the particle deformations induced by the oscillations of the bulk suspension.